chocochip287/team-profile-generator/README.md

 Answer all questions when prompted by the application.
 The application will then generate a homepage based on the provided inputs without any additional touches by the user.

-A video demonstrating the application's usage can be seen here: [YouTube - pending completion](https://www.youtube.com/)
+A video demonstrating the application's usage can be seen here: [YouTube](https://youtu.be/4LcCRskqjgM)

 ## Tests